wp-plugins/wordapp-mobile-app/README.txt

 = Do you take any of my personal information? =
 Yes, for us to be able to send you, your app we need your email address.
 We also need the blog url to populate your app.

+= Do you own the copyright to the apps' content? =
+You of course you own the copyright to your content.

+= What processes do you have to update the app? =
+The content stays on your site the app is updated via json.

+= What process do you have to delete the app? =
+The app is published to your account on google play & the app store so you can delete it at any time.
+If you want to upload to our account "just drop us an email".

+= What happens to the APKs etc if you go broke? =
+You receive a copy of the APK via email.
+The APK will continue to work if we go broke.

+= What is your Privacy Policy? =
+I'm uploading our privacy policy to our site today.

+= What are your complete Terms and Conditions? =
+I'm uploading our Terms and Conditions to our site today.

 = How long does it take to validate my app? =
 Once you publish your app, it will go through several stages.
 1. We will build the app for you around (48 hours)